Community-Tech-Lab/PNK-Software/README.md

 A 32bit PNK build pipeline created to run on both Raspberry Pi 3 and 4 by Josh King @jheretic and released under the GNU General Public License v3.0 (GPLv3).

 ### Version 3.0 (2024)
-A 64bit PNK disk image created to run on Raspberry Pi 5 by Oscar Comunidad @SkyMazter and released under the TBD license.
-More details below.
+A 64bit PNK disk image created to run on Raspberry Pi 5 by Oscar Comunidad @SkyMazter and released under the Apache License 2.0.
+More details on licenses below.

-This server documentation and software are free and open source, made possible by funding from the Internet Society Foundation.

 ## Disclaimer of Warranties and Limitation of Liability